 The road to recovery can be a rough one filled with lots of obstacles, and having a helping hand along the way is a great asset.
 Going through a program designed to get you past your substance dependency and towards a new you, is a resolution worth making.

 Assess your life

-How do you know if you have an addiction?
+How do you know if you have a person with substance use disorderion?
 Are you unsure if you have an issue with substances, or that you have nothing to be concerned about?
 Do you have any of the major addiction symptoms?
 Should you make the resolution to get sober?